Which expenses are tax deductible in Australia?

 Regardless of the way you earn income, an efficient way to maximise your tax deductions is to keep tax receipts from every purchase in a safe place.

-Sometimes, you'll get 2 receipts for an expense (like buying fuel from the petrol station) -- make sure you keep the one which says "tax invoice".
+Sometimes, you'll get 2 receipts for a purchase (like buying fuel from the petrol station) -- make sure you keep the one which says "tax invoice".

 - Travel and transport expenses